I never start with the answer.

 I live and work in New York City with my husband, cinematographer Richard Rutkowski, and our daughter Daisy.

 My education includes Sarah Lawrence College and an MFA from The School of the Art Institute of Chicago.
-My work is currently on view in a group show, Dust: Plates of the Present at the Centre Georges Pompidou, Paris and I have an upcoming one-person show opening November 2021 at The University of North Carolina at Chapel Hill.
+I have an upcoming one-person show opening November 2021 at The University of North Carolina at Chapel Hill and am currently working on Slumber, a year-long project made during the pandemic.

 My work is included in the following collections: Centre George Pomidou, The Art Institute of Chicago, Photography Collection; Museum of Modern Art/Franklin Furnace Book Collection; Whitney Museum of American Art, Library; Metropolitan Museum of Art, Thomas J. Watson Library; Groniger Museum, Special Collections; New York Public Library, Print Collection; and Yale University, Art and Architecture Library.